 - Professional work attire, such as suits or dresses.

 - Free school supplies, uniforms, backpacks, and winter coats for students.

 - Referrals to Christmas and holiday programs.

-- Find a listing of clothing centers in Norfolk County.
+- Find a listing of free clothing centers in Norfolk County.

 Catholic Charitable Bureau of Norfolk supports all of eastern Massachusetts.
 Numerous assistance programs and case management is available.
 These include programs for pregnant mothers and teens, rent and utility bill assistance, day camps, and assistance for immigrants.
 They also have referrals to other government programs and churches in the region.
 (617) 506 - 6600.

 Massachusetts Housing Consumer Education Centers administers RAFT and other housing programs across the state.
 A formal, comprehensive intake and application process is in place.
 Low income families with children may benefit.
 Rent help can be paid out in an effort to assist families and allow them to retain housing, obtain a new apartment or home, and in general avoid homelessness.
 It is for high risk residents, including seniors and those facing imminent eviction.
 Landlord/tenant mediation and other services are available as well.

 Interfaith Social Services is located at 105 Adams Street in Quincy, Massachusetts, 02169.
 Call (617) 773 - 6203.
 The organization can provide referrals to government aid, food, and emergency financial assistance.
 Volunteers and staff will partner with clients.